In this guide, you will learn how to use the Action Plan function in Kiuwan.

 Circle graphics display information on Progress as well as Pending Defects (classified by Priority and Software characteristic).

-- Full listing of Total defects of the action plan
+- A full list of total defects of the action plan

 - Removed defects in the selected analysis